jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

     (xiii)
     (xiv) the annuity or pension exemption in section EX 43 (Non-resident’s pension or annuity exception):
     (xv) an exemption for a non-attributing active FIF given by sections EX 50, EX 18A(2)﻿(b)﻿(i), and EX 21B (which relate to the attributable FIF income method and FIFs corresponding to non-attributing active CFCs); and
-  (d) if the person is a natural person and not acting as a trustee,—
+  (d) if the person is a natural person,—
     (i) the total cost, calculated under section EX 68 (Measurement of cost), of attributing interests in FIFs that the person holds at any time in the year when the person is a New Zealand resident is more than $50,000:
     (ii) the person includes, in a return for the year, FIF income or loss from an attributing interest in a FIF:
     (iii) the person has, in the return for 1 of the preceding 4 income years (the earlier year), included FIF income or loss from attributing interests in FIFs with a total cost of $50,000 or less, calculated under section EX 68, at all times in the earlier year when the person is a New Zealand resident; and